Decision

 Consumer - C2 - December 2024

-There are identified weaknesses in the provision of an effective, efficient and timely repairs and maintenance service.
-Plus Dane reviewed its repairs service in order to address a significant backlog of overdue repairs and poor customer satisfaction.
-A detailed repairs improvement plan is underway and there is evidence of outcomes improving, however progress is slower than initially anticipated.
-Plus Dane is not meeting its own targets for completing repairs and it is continuing to invest in its processes and systems to achieve the improvement it is committed to.
+Through the inspection, we identified weaknesses in Plus Dane’s provision of an effective, efficient and timely repairs and maintenance service.
+Plus Dane undertook a review of its repairs service to address a significant backlog of overdue repairs and poor customer satisfaction.
+A detailed repairs improvement plan is underway and there is evidence of outcomes improving.

 In relation to the Neighbourhood and Community Standard, we gained assurance that Plus Dane works in partnership with relevant organisations to deter and tackle anti-social behaviour and hate incidents in the neighbourhoods where it provides social housing.
-During the inspection the team witnessed Plus Dane responding positively to meet the needs of its tenants and to help ensure cohesion within the community.
+During the inspection, we witnessed Plus Dane responding positively to meet the needs of its tenants and to help ensure cohesion within the community.

 Plus Dane has demonstrated that, in relation to the Tenancy Standard, it seeks to offer a range of tenures that are appropriate for the homes it lets, taking into account the purpose of the accommodation, the needs of individual households, the sustainability of the community and the efficient use of social housing.

 Plus Dane’s complaints handling service is in a period of transition.
-Prior to the inspection a review had taken place that identified a wide range of improvements and led to the establishment of a complaints taskforce.
+Prior to the inspection in December 2024, a review had taken place which identified a wide range of improvements and led to the establishment of a board-led complaints taskforce.
 Changes have been made to improve complaints handling performance and Plus Dane has put arrangements in place so that it learns from complaints to help drive service improvement and positive outcomes for tenants.

-Following audit reviews in 2023 Plus Dane identified weaknesses in the operation of its internal controls and concluded there was a need to improve its risk management and assurance framework.
-A number of action plans were developed and Plus Dane has been delivering a range of changes to its structures, policies, processes and systems.
+Following external reviews and internal audits in 2023, Plus Dane identified weaknesses in the operation of its internal controls and concluded there was a need to improve its risk management and assurance framework.
+A number of action plans were developed and it has been delivering a range of changes to its structures, policies, processes and systems.
 As well as a focus on asset management services and complaints, Plus Dane has put in place a data governance programme to address issues with inconsistency in the quality and adequacy of the data it holds.

 Plus Dane is continuing to make improvements to strengthen the board’s oversight of key risks across the organisation and there is evidence this is facilitating challenge to drive performance improvements.
-Plus Dane has undergone significant changes within its leadership team, and this impacts on its capacity while it continues to recruit.
+Plus Dane has undergone significant changes within its leadership team, which has the potential to impact on its capacity while it continues to recruit.

-During the inspection we identified that Plus Dane needs to improve its approach to business planning and stress testing to ensure that all risks to the plan have been robustly tested and understood by the board, and that the board’s response is supported by appropriate mitigation plans.
+During the inspection, we identified that Plus Dane needs to improve its approach to business planning and stress testing to ensure that all risks to the plan have been robustly tested and understood by the Board, and that the Board’s response is supported by appropriate mitigation plans.
 Plus Dane is having to manage the impact of increased costs in most areas of its operations and it has included significant cost savings in its base financial plan alongside identifying potential savings as a key mitigating action.
-At present there is insufficient evidence of the board’s understanding of the deliverability of any savings and the impact if they are not achieved.
-Plus Dane plans to carry out further work on this as part of its wider value for money review that will inform the next iteration of stress testing.
+At present there is insufficient evidence of the board’s understanding of the deliverability of any savings, and the impact if they are not achieved.

-Plus Dane’s board has demonstrated that there is regular and appropriate consideration of alternative options to deliver value for money and make best use of resources.
+During the inspection, Plus Dane’s board demonstrated that there is regular and appropriate consideration of alternative options to deliver value for money and make best use of resources.
 During the inspection Plus Dane demonstrated that it reconsiders its strategy in the context of a changing operating environment and has reporting in place to monitor delivery of its purpose and objectives.

-Plus Dane provided evidence that the relationship between its board and committees has been reviewed to give clarity on where responsibilities and accountabilities for key areas of risk and compliance sit within its leadership and governance structure.
+Plus Dane provided evidence during the inspection that the relationship between its board and committees has been reviewed to give clarity on where responsibilities and accountabilities for key areas of risk and compliance sit within its leadership and governance structure.

 Background to the judgement